jeffreykegler/hoonlint/misc/whitespace.md

 * Every hoon except the first is the last runechild of the previous hoon in the sequence.

-* Every tall rune-ish is either
+* Every tall rune is either

-    * a "row-initial" tall rune-ish, which should be aligned at the first hoon in the sequence, or;
+    * a "row-initial" tall rune,
+      which should be aligned at
+      the first hoon in the sequence, or;

-    * a "joined" tall rune-ish, that is, another tall rune-ish on the same line as an initial rune-ish.
+    * a "joined" tall rune, that is, another tall rune on the same line as an initial rune.

 * The sequence is maximal.
 That is, no chain is a sub-sequence of a longer chain.

 For the purposes of chain inter-line alignment, we define row and silo as follows:
-Each row-initial rune-ish starts a new row.
+Each row-initial rune starts a new row.
 For each row,
-the tall rune-ishes and their runechildren on the initial rune-ish's line, taken in lexical order and recursively, are siloed.
+the tall runes and their runechildren on the initial rune's line, taken in lexical order and recursively, are siloed.

-A runechild that itself is a tall rune-ish expression is never a silo element -- instead it is broken out into its rune-ish and runechildren, and these become silo elements in that row.
+A runechild that itself is a tall rune expression is never a silo element -- instead it is broken out into its rune and runechildren, and these become silo elements in that row.
-A row may contain multiple lines, but rune-ishes and runechildren not on the first line of the row are not added as silo elements, and therefore are not used in determining inter-line alignment.
+A row may contain multiple lines, but runes and runechildren not on the first line of the row are not added as silo elements, and therefore are not used in determining inter-line alignment.

 This implies that

-* Every row-initial rune-ish is in silo 0,
+* Every row-initial rune is in silo 0,

-* Every tall rune-ish is a separate silo element.
+* Every tall rune is a separate silo element.

-* Every runechild of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish expression.
+* Every runechild of a tall rune is a separate silo element, unless it is itself a tall rune expression.

 * For chained inter-line alignment, the row and silo grid may be "ragged", so that some rows do not have elements in every silo.

-* Every row in a chain starts with a rune-ish, but not every rune-ish starts a new row.
+* Every row in a chain starts with a rune, but not every rune starts a new row.

-* A silo may contain both rune-ishes and runechildren.
+* A silo may contain both runes and runechildren.

 *From `arvo/sys/hoon.hoon`, lines 1572-1575:*
 ```